sdraeger/nc-mixup-loss-function/README.md

-# Pushing Boundaries even Further: Mixup's Influence on Neural Collapse
+# Neural Collapse under Mixup: A Closer Look at the Loss Function

 ## Introduction